mi-wada/yamllint-action/README.md

 Optional.
 Default is `added`.
 Filtering mode for the reviewdog command [added,diff_context,file,nofilter].

+This is used to control the target of the lint result report, not the target of the lint.

 ### `fail_level`

 Optional.
 Default is `none`.
 If set to `none`, always use exit code 0 for reviewdog.